-It’s widely known that smoking is bad for pregnant women and can have many negative effects for young children and even negative consequences prenatally as well, but did you know that it can also affect your husband’s sperm count?
+It’s widely known that smoking is bad for pregnant women and can have many negative effects for young children and even negative consequences prenatally as well, but did you know that it can also affect your partner’s sperm count?

 About five years ago, the International Journal of Andrology found that smoking can reduce the sperm count in males.
 Smoking has also been associated with alterations in hormone levels in males, for example increases in the levels of oestrone and oestradiol.
 Another study published in the June 2007 issue of the Journal of the American Association for Cancer Research found that children can inherit genetic damage from fathers who smoke regularly.
 The study also found that oxidative damage in sperm DNA was 50 per cent higher in smokers compared with non-smokers, while the concentration of alphatoco-pherol in seminal plasma was 32 per cent lower in smokers.
 On average, men who smoke regularly will have a sperm count that is 13 to 17 percent lower than the average male that doesn’t smoke at all.